Authentication & access control

 - Industry-standard federation protocol

-- Compatible with Azure AD, Okta, OneLogin, Google Workspace, etc.
+- Compatible with Azure AD, Okta, OneLogin, Google Workspace, and other SAML identity providers

 - Just-in-time (JIT) user provisioning